telerik/maui-docs/installation/zip-archive.md

 * `Packages`&mdash;Contains the `Telerik.UI.for.Maui.[version].nupkg` NuGet package.
 Use it in case you need to set up a local NuGet source and reference the `Telerik.UI.for.Maui.[version].nupkg` from there.

-* `VSExtensions`&mdash;Contains the installation file for the Visual Studio extension for Visual Studio 2022.
-For more details, go to [Visual Studio Integration] section.

 ## See Also

 - [UI for MAUI Installation Methods]({%slug installation-approaches%})